Capoeira: Malícia, malandragem, and mandinga

-Diário Nacional, from 1927, shows a drawing of a sailor tripping a policeman, while another figure is already on the ground.

-The basic term of capoeira philosophy is malícia (malice).
-One aspect of malicia consists of deceiving the opponent into thinking that you are going to execute a certain move when in fact you are going to do something completely different.
+Mestre Bimba once declared that "capoeira is treachery."
+The basic term of capoeira philosophy is malícia, which refers to street-smarts (a cognate of the English word "malice", but the meaning is different).
+One aspect of malicia consists of deceiving the opponent into thinking that you are going to execute a certain move when in fact you are going to do something completely different, which can let a less powerful opponent get the upper hand in combat.
 There is an example of malícia of Besouro who once fell to the ground during a game, crying like a woman and begging for mercy.
 Mestre João Pequeno claimed that he teaches his students how to play capoeira, but they should learn malícia for themselves since it cannot be taught.

 The meaning of malícia in capoeira has expanded over time to cunning, suspicion, alertness, readiness, flexibility, and adaptation.
 Basically, it is the capacity to understand someone's intentions and making use of this understanding to misdirect someone as to your next move.
 In the contemporary capoeira, this is done good-naturedly, contrary to what the word may suggest.
 Nestor Capoeira explicated malícia as follows:

 I think malícia is not only to feign, to pretend that you are going to deliver a certain blow and do something else, but a system of signs and signals.
 It is as if you were casting a spell or a charm in order to build a specific reality, a seductive reality, during the game and also outside the roda in day-to-day life and in any type of struggle or combat.